Volunteering with ANS

 Environmental Education.
 ANS is involved in environmental education with children from preschool to high school, both at Woodend Sanctuary and at area schools.
 Get involved as a teaching assistant helping tiny tots discover patterns in nature, helping plant school gardens or getting your feet wet in stream science classes.
 You just might learn something new too!

-Sanctuary Maintenance.
+Nature Sanctuary Stewardship.
 Volunteer teams are working at Woodend keeping trails safe and accessible, monitoring activity at bird nest boxes, maintaining bird feeding stations, restoring meadow habitat, maintaining a demonstration garden for native plants, removing invasive species and more!

-Once we receive your application, our Volunteer Coordinator will contact you with the dates of upcoming volunteer orientations.
+Once we receive your application, our Volunteer Coordinator will contact you.

 Click here to view a more comprehensive list of current volunteer opportunities with the Audubon Naturalist Society.
 Benefits include opportunities to participate in hikes, lectures, and social events organized exclusively for volunteers.
 Minimum age of 14 required; training is provided as needed.